bookbot-kids/speech-recognizer-bahasa-indonesian/README.md

+# Home

-# Speech Recognizer Bahasa Indonesia
+## Children's Speech Recognizer Bahasa Indonesia

-A cross platform (Android/iOS/MacOS) Bahasa Indonesia speech recognizer library, written in Flutter.
+A cross platform (Android/iOS/MacOS) Bahasa Indonesia children's speech recognizer library, written in Flutter.
 The speech recognizer library reads a buffer from a microphone device and converts spoken words into text in near-instant inference time with high accuracy.
 This library is also extensible to your own custom speech recognition model!

+!!! note

+    Since our built-in default model was trained on children's speech, it may perform poorly on adult's speech.

 ## Features

-- Indonesian speech-to-text through an automatic speech recognition (ASR) model.
+- Indonesian speech-to-text through an automatic speech recognition (ASR) model, trained on children's speech.
 - Train custom machine learning model with [model extractor](https://github.com/bookbot-kids/speech-recognizer-bahasa-indonesian/tree/main/model_extractor).
 - Integrate speech-to-text model with mobile and desktop applications.